ghc-proposals/ghc-proposals/proposals/0000-unbanged-strict-patterns.rst

 In general, this proposal is a *simplification* of our rules around unlifted bindings.

-Although not harped on in this proposal, unlifted patterns are subject to two further restrictions other than
+Although not harped on in this proposal, unlifted-var patterns are subject to two further restrictions other than
 strictness: they must not be recursive, and they must not bind any variables that have a polymorphic type.
 Previously, this restriction applied also to unboxed tuple patterns, but change (A) removes this behavior.
 So, the following is rejected in GHC 8.0 but accepted under this proposal::